cbor-wg/cddl/draft-greevenbosch-appsawg-cbor-cddl.md

 ~~~~
 {:cddl}

-It is not a mistake if a name is first used with a "/=" or "//="
+It is not an error if a name is first used with a "/=" or "//="
 (there is no need to "create it" with "=").

 #### Ranges